Campbell's Kids: History

-One of the most prolific advertising decisions that the Campbell Soup Company made was the creation of the Campbell Kids.
-By 1904, the company realized they needed a character that would extol the virtues of Campbell soup.
+By 1904, Campbell realized they needed a character that would extol the virtues of Campbell soup.
 Grace Drayton, a freelance illustrator of children’s book and comic strips, was known for her chubby figures with round faces, wide-set eyes, and a pug nose.
 The artist modeled her characters after herself as she once stated in a newspaper interview in 1926, “I was much interested in my looks.
 I knew I was funny [looking].”
 The Campbell executives were delighted with her “round and jolly toddlers,” and thus the Campbell Kids were born.

 These plump toddlers represented the era’s perception of health and wholesomeness.
 The public was introduced to them through streetcar advertisements beginning in 1905.
 Each ad featured a jingle at the top, a red-and-white can on the right, and a Campbell Kid on the left (Fig 4 and 5).
 Public reaction to the Kids was almost immediate.
 Requests for copies of the ads inundated the company, and it only charged customers fifteen cents to cover postage.
 These kinds of requests lasted for decades, demonstrating the continual popularity of the Campbell Kids (Fig 6).
 Mothers hung images of the Kids on nursery walls, and teachers placed them in classrooms.

 In the same year, the Campbell company made its first appearance in magazine advertisements in Ladies’ Home Journal and later Good Housekeeping, and by 1909 it made its newspaper debut in the Saturday Evening Post.
 The Campbell Kids featured prominently in these ads as Campbell adopted the tots as the company emblems.
 The Campbell Kid imagery became so popular that they animated postcards, bridge tallies, place cards, and lapel pins.
-Children across the country announced, “I am a Campbell Kid.”
 The use of jingles and familiar characters were common in the early twentieth century.
 Company characters were cross-marketed with other objects in order to spread brand recognition.
-Through mass advertising, companies created consumer loyalty and a belief in a superior product.
-The Campbell company was not unique in its advertising strategies, but it was incredibly successful.